-Wheelchair users actively engage upper body muscle groups and their shoulder complex during the completion of everyday activities [10].
+Wheelchair users actively engage upper body muscle groups and their shoulder complex during the completion of their everyday activities [6].
 Such activities include pushing to propel themselves forward as well as pivoting between multiple positions.
-The need for well-developed muscles in the upper body is of utmost importance for wheelchair users.
+The need for well-developed muscles in the upper body is of utmost importance for both athletes and standard users of wheelchairs.
 Without it, external loads lead to issues in the shoulder region.
-A common complaint from wheelchair users is shoulder pain [10].
+A common complaint from wheelchair athletes is shoulder pain [6].
 It is important to note that shoulder pain could potentially be due to a lack of proper training and implementation of gradual increases in a workout regimen.
 Other factors that affect shoulder pain include age, weight, and BMI.
 In addition, increased intensity, frequency, and duration of a load may lead to shoulder pain.
-However, proper increases in resistance and form can reduce pain in this area [10].

-For the common wheelchair user, small factors like improper posture while navigating in a wheelchair, can result in pain [10].
+However, proper increases in resistance and form can reduce pain in this area [6].
+For the common wheelchair user, small factors like improper posture while navigating in a wheelchair, can result in pain [6].
 This further proves the importance of exercising.
 The rowing motion allows an individual to actively exercise many of the essential muscle groups needed to refine both core and upper body strength.
-These muscles include the triceps, biceps, abdominals, back muscles, and lower back muscles [11].
-The 4 phases of rowing engage these muscles as shown in Figure 3.
+These muscles include the triceps, biceps, abdominals, back muscles, and lower back muscles [7].
+The 4 phases of rowing engage these muscles as shown in Figure 2.

-Figure 3.
+Figure 2.
 Visual Representation of the 4 Phases of Rowing.
-The figure labeled a corresponds to the Catch phase, b is the Drive phase, which is followed by the Finish phase in c, and finally the Recovery phase in d [12].
+The figure labeled a corresponds to the Catch phase, b is the Drive phase, which is followed by the Finish phase in c, and finally the Recovery phase in d [8].

 The first phase is the catch, and it primarily activates the triceps and the flexor muscles in the fingers.
 During this phase, the abdominal muscles are engaged and allow the user to flex the torso in a forward motion.
 The following phase is called the drive.
 In standard rowing, this phase includes the contraction of the hamstrings while the user propels themselves backwards.
 However, for an adaptive user, it will activate the biceps as they pull the handle towards their abdomen.
 The back muscles will also contract as the torso swings backwards.
 The drive's movement is completed by the finish phase.
-This phase is the final pull where the abdominals and lower back stabilize the body and the biceps engage to help keep the torso in place.
+This is the final pull where the abdominals and lower back stabilize the body and the biceps engage to help keep the torso in place.
 The full rowing motion is completed during the recovery phase, which occurs when the individual returns to the catch phase.
 The triceps engage to push the arms away from the body while the abs flex the torso forward.
-The four phases, all together, allow for a complete workout that strengthens the shoulder complex and upper body muscles [11].
+The four phases, all together, allow for a complete workout that will act to strengthen the shoulder complex and upper body muscles [7].